matthew-matvei/freeman/README.md

 After packaging, you can run the system-dependent executable outputted by `electron-builder` in the `./dist/` folder.

+## Developing

+An overview of the codebase can be found in the [docs](docs/CODE_STRUCTURE.md).
+If you find it helpful, you can `npm run docs` and open the generated `docs/generated/index.html` file.
+Please let me know if you find this useful.

 ## Debugging

 Providing the `--verbose` command-line argument will make the application log